-RoTE of 7.9%(1) was down 180bps year-on-year, largely driven by income pressure from the mortgage back book.
+Return on ordinary shareholders' equity of 5.7% and RoTE of 7.9%(1) were down 370bps and 180bps, respectively, year-on-year, largely driven by income pressure from the mortgage back book.
+Return on ordinary shareholders' equity also reduced due to changes in transformation, banking reform and perimeter change costs.